Certified Financial Planning

 Your local Certified Financial Planner is as close as the Trust Department of Highpoint Community Bank.

-Randy Teegardin, CFP® and Senior Vice President, Highpoint Wealth Management, is ready to help you secure your financial future.
-Give him a call today at (269) 945-2401.
+Highpoint Wealth Management is ready to help you secure your financial future.
+Contact us today.

 Investment, annuity, and insurance products and services are: